 This time, Gareth walked to the church.
-Unlike the walk from Eresh Ochoa’s, there was no risk of getting lost.
+Unlike that fateful walk back from Eresh Ochoa’s, there was no risk of getting lost.
 Only a few blocks had come and gone before he reached the cathedral, the lights from inside now dim.
 The first door he tried was locked, as were the second and third.
 Only the fourth and last of the church’s doors opened when Gareth pulled the handle.

 Only one or two lamps were lit to guide the way, and with the sharp architecture, shadows pooled at every corner.
-At the doors to the sanctuary, Gareth paused and looked up, admiring yet another thing about this place that he’d never paid enough attention to—the three marble statues above the sanctuary doors.
+At the doors to the sanctuary, Gareth paused and looked up, admiring yet another thing about this place he’d never paid enough attention to—the three statues above the sanctuary doors.

 Gareth stared up at Tellaos, and the dragon stared back.
 According to the scriptures, some of the Guardians had done their job better than others.

 He made three kinds of people: humans, nympherai, and dragons.
 Over time—thousands and thousands of years— the people grew and changed, and Atiuh changed the world to accommodate them.
 He spread them across the land, giving them the space they needed to adapt.
 The various races were born— sapien, alfar, marionite, orinian.
 Dryad, fae, oanai.
-Dr`agons of red, blue, and white.
+Dragons of red, blue, and white.
 Then, Atiuh again made life from nothing.

 For a time, the Guardians watched over Calaidia, but Tellaos grew resentful of the job he’d been given and the people he’d been made to protect.
-He incited the Great War with his manipulation and his tricks as an act of defiance against Atiuh.
+He started the Great War with his manipulation and his tricks as an act of defiance against Atiuh.

 Gareth pushed through Tellaos’ door and into the sanctuary, following the aisle down past rows of pews to where his family had been sitting earlier.
 He caught the glimpse of green almost immediately—there was the brooch, nestled against the leg of the pew they’d sat in.
 He grabbed it and turned to go, but his gaze caught on the obelisk at the center of the sanctuary.

-Gareth made his way down the aisle toward it.
+Without consciously willing his feet forward, Gareth made his way down the aisle toward it.
 When he reached it, he touched the metal, feeling its smooth texture beneath his fingers.
 It was cold, and Gareth felt no peace.
 He didn’t know why he’d expected anything different.